apache/arrow/format/Layout.md

 A list-array is represented by the combination of the following:

 * A values array, a child array of type T. T may also be a nested type.
-* An offsets array containing 32-bit signed integers with length equal to the length of the top-level array plus one.
+* An offsets buffer containing 32-bit signed integers with length equal to the length of the top-level array plus one.
 Note that this limits the size of the values array to 2^31 -1.